 - You can always try to change an over-soaked wet diaper only while your baby is asleep without waking her up.

 2. Do not change a dirty diaper while your baby is asleep unless the baby wakes up by herself.

-3. While changing a wet diaper only, do not use cold or warm wipes in case of wet diaper only while the baby is still asleep. the touch of the wet wipe is most likely going to wake your baby up.
+3. While changing a wet diaper only, do not use cold or warm wipes in case of a wet diaper only while the baby is still asleep.
+The touch of the wet wipe is most likely going to wake your baby up.

-4. Use cell phone light or use a night light while changing a diaper.
+4. Use a cell phone light or use a night light while changing a diaper.

 5. For babies who tend to toss and turn a lot while sleeping may end up having diaper leaks without getting fully soaked.
 You can use mattress pads or disposable changing pads on the baby’s crib to deal with such situations.

 6. If your baby is a heavy wetter due to water or liquids intake, I highly recommend having your baby(toddler) wear PJs or night trouser that are somewhat loose around the diaper area.

 7. Tight clothes around the diaper area do not allow the diaper to reach its full potential of absorbing liquids.
 For heavy wetters, make sure you change diaper more frequently because, once it is oversoaked, there is a high chance of leaking.

 8. When your well-fed baby cries at night it could be due to following reasons mainly: